hsnlab/escape/pox/ext/doc/source/index.rst

-But the script occasionally **NOT** works correctly, especially on newer distributions because the ``sudo apt-get install openvswitch-switch`` command will not install the newest version of OVS due some major changes in OVS architecture!
+But the script occasionally **NOT** works correctly, especially on newer distributions because the ``sudo apt-get install openvswitch-switch`` command will not install the newest version of OVS properly due some major changes in OVS architecture!

 Run the following command to check the installation was correct: